Skip to main content Skip to secondary navigation

 Definitions

 • Student Group: refers to all voluntary student organizations, Row Houses, sports teams (both club and varsity), fraternities, and sororities.
+Groups that are not included in the preceding definition are encouraged to register.

 • EANABs (Equally Attractive Non-Alcoholic Beverages): refers to beverages that are appealing alternatives to alcoholic beverages and contribute to an inclusive and inviting experience for non-drinkers and those who choose not to drink alcohol at a registered party.